vincent-clipet/cheatsheets/git.md

 <br>

-### **Interact with remote**
+### Interact with remote

 <hr>

-Add a git URL as a remote named *[alias]*
+Add a git URL as a remote named *[alias]* :
 ```bash
 git remote add [alias] [URL]
 ```

-Publish a local branch onto the remote, and set it as upstream
+Publish a local branch onto the remote, and set it as upstream :
 ```bash
 git push --set-upstream origin [branch]
 ```

-Delete a remote branch
+Delete a remote branch :
 ```bash
 git push origin --delete [branch]
 ```

-Print detailed info of the remote & its content (remotes branches for example)
+Print detailed info of the remote & its content (remotes branches for example) :
 ```bash
 git remote show origin
 ```